-Public cloud platforms such as AWS and Azure have become fantastic tools that can be utilised by organisations of all sizes.
-They make services readily available to organisations and as they are often based on capacity license models, this means that your organisation can start small and grow big.
+Public cloud platforms such as AWS and Azure have become fantastic tools that can be utilised by organizations of all sizes.
+They make services readily available to organizations and as they are often based on capacity license models, this means that your organization can start small and grow big.

 With data sets increasing and decreasing seasonally, modern businesses need the ability to be flexible and scalable with solutions they implement.

-Cloud platforms get rid of a huge headache for organisations who have limited or no IT resource; having to manage and maintain hardware.
-When organisations utilise public cloud services, the service provider will be responsible for ensuring uptime, maintaining and fixing infrastructure and implementing new infrastructure.
+Cloud platforms get rid of a huge headache for organizations who have limited or no IT resource; having to manage and maintain hardware.
+When organizations utilize public cloud services, the service provider will be responsible for ensuring uptime, maintaining and fixing infrastructure and implementing new infrastructure.
 These factors can take significant amounts of time and come at considerable cost.

-Implementing cloud based solutions and services also allow organisations to implement quickly, many offering simple login portals and registration processes.
-This method of implementation allows organisations to use as much or as little space as they require, paying only for what is used and not wasting additional resources.
+Implementing cloud based solutions and services also allow organizations to implement quickly, many offering simple login portals and registration processes.
+This method of implementation allows organizations to use as much or as little space as they require, paying only for what is used and not wasting additional resources.

-With cloud services offering such flexibility many organisations may utilise hybrid infrastructures, implementing cloud services and utilising existing infrastructure already making up part of their network.
+With cloud services offering such flexibility many organizations may utilize hybrid infrastructures, implementing cloud services and utilizing existing infrastructure already making up part of their network.
 Taking a hybrid approach can give the benefits of both approaches such as flexibility, cost-effectiveness and control over data and infrastructure.